 Early life and training

 Archbishop Desmond was born in October 1931 at Klerksdorp in north-west South Africa.
 His family background was a mixture of Xhosa and Motswana heritage.
 His father was the principal of a Methodist primary school.
 He suffered from polio as a child, which left his right hand permanently damaged.
 His family were Christians and he was baptised into the Methodist tradition as an infant but the family later moved to the Anglican tradition.
 At 12, he was confirmed, publicly declaring his Christian faith.
 While at school in Johannesburg, he was strongly influenced by the minister at his church, Bishop Trevor Huddleston - a vocal anti-apartheid campaigner.
-Archbishop Desmond completed his schooling as the authorities in South Africa began to introduce apartheid policies to segregate white, coloured and black South Africans.
+Archbishop Desmond completed his schooling as the authorities in South Africa began to introduce apartheid policies to separate South Africans by colour.

 He trained as a teacher in Pretoria and began teaching in 1954 as the government introduced the Bantu Education Act which enforced racially segregated schooling.
 He married in 1955 and in 1958 gave up teaching to train as an Anglican priest.